 - Expanding library hours, creating a city position to support seniors and disabled residents, beefing up city parking enforcement.

-- Excellent constituent services, ranging from getting the State Highway Administration to create new crosswalks to helping community organizers win $4,000 Montgomery County funding for the Lunch and Learn summer program.
+- Delivering excellent constituent services, ranging from getting the State Highway Administration to create new crosswalks to helping community organizers win $4,000 Montgomery County funding for the Lunch and Learn summer program.

 My proudest accomplishment is my record.
 Here’s what former constituents said in November 2013, when I last ran for reelection to the Takoma Park City Council: